 In an era where energy efficiency is becoming increasingly important, adjusting your computer’s energy consumption can have significant benefits.
 Not only can it help reduce your electricity bills, but it can also extend the life of your hardware and contribute to environmental sustainability.
 Whether you’re using a desktop, laptop, or even a server, there are several strategies to optimize your computer’s energy use without compromising performance.
-This guide will walk you through how to adjust computer energy consumption effectively.

 1. Utilize Built-In Power Management Settings